 She has a B.A. in English Literature from UC San Diego, studied philosophy for a year at the University of Sheffield, U.K., and earned her M.A. in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
 At PSU, she taught writing in exchange for tuition.
 She began learning French in 2009.

 Roz spent over five years as a qualitative researcher in high-tech consumer products marketing.
 In 2008, she co-founded a web design company for which she provided non-profit organizations with audience-focused market research, project planning, and digital design.
 She joined the Dijkstra Agency in 2013.
-Recent sales include historian Arthur Eckstein’s Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press), urban scholar Alessandro Busà’s The Creative Destruction of New York: Engineering the City for the Elite (Oxford University Press) and prison rights advocate Cecily McMillan’s memoir The Emancipation of Cecily McMillan (Nation Books).
+Recent sales include historian Arthur Eckstein’s Bad Moon Rising: How the Weather Underground Beat the FBI and Lost the Revolution (Yale University Press), urban scholar Alessandro Busà’s The Creative Destruction of New York: Engineering the City for the Elite (Oxford University Press) and prison rights advocate Cecily McMillan’s memoir The Emancipation of Cecily McMillan: an American Memoir (Nation Books).

 In 2014, she co-founded Roots Digital Media, a digital media publishing and production company.
 Roots Digital produced the feature film Tar Pit, a rural crime drama, and published Ernest Brawley’s acclaimed novel The Rap, along with Selena.
 Matthew Howe’s thriller Waypoint is forthcoming.